Forms

 3. Save your configuration and move on to configure the Edit Action form (optional).

-### *Edit* Form <a href="#edit-form" id="edit-form"></a>
+### *Edit* Salesforce Form <a href="#edit-form" id="edit-form"></a>

 If the Edit Form is enabled - users will see an Edit Ticket button when they create a ticket.
-You can provide requestors and responders the exclusive ability to modify fields after ticket creation.
+You can provide requesters and responders the exclusive ability to modify fields after ticket creation.

 1. Once you Save the Create Action form -> you can Review the *Edit Action* form.